jaetask/minimal-14kb-website/README.md

 # I am not the only one
 I started thinking it would just be me, playing around with optimized or stripped down libraries just extracting what I need so it all compiled into 14Kb.
 But when I started looking around for modules to help and came across some really cool projects and people who are also thinking differently, not everyone wants to load 600Kb and start typing.

-_Disclaimer: I haven't finished this project yet so this list is a work in progress_

 ### Other communities
 The interweb is full of people who do crazy things.
 Here are some of them.